 Leesburg Workplace Discrimination Attorney

-Title VII of the Civil Rights Act of 1964 guarantees that your employer is not allowed to discriminate against you for any reason based on your skin color, race, religion, sex, or national origin.
+Title VII of the Civil Rights Act of 1964 guarantees that your employer is not allowed to discriminate against you based on your skin color, race, religion, sex, or national origin.
 This law ensures that every individual is given a fair and equal opportunity in the workplace to advance as far as their skills will allow them to, and not just so far as their employer will let them.
-While this law does a good job of maintaining balance in the workplace, there are still employers out there who feel that discriminatory laws do not apply to them.
-From making sexist jokes to not hiring a woman because she is pregnant, and from firing an individual because of their skin color to disallowing a person of faith to practice their chosen religion, workplace discrimination is still very much alive and well in the United States.
-Thankfully, both state and federal laws provide for the protection of all employees against workplace discrimination, and allow for remedies and damages in the event of adverse employment actions.
+While this law takes a clear stand, some employers do not and continue to discriminate on the basis of protected classifications.
+Some employers, maliciously or ignorantly violate these laws by allowing sexual harassment in the workplace, not hiring a woman because she is pregnant, firing an individual because of their skin color, or disallowing a person of faith to practice their chosen religion.
+Thankfully, both federal and state laws, such as the Virginia Human Rights Act provide for the protection of all employees against workplace discrimination, and allow for remedies and damages in the event of adverse employment actions.

 If you feel that you have been discriminated against in your workplace, you have a right to file a workplace discrimination claim.
 Our Leesburg workplace discrimination attorneys can assist you throughout the entire process and ensure that you receive the damages that you deserve for your unfair treatment.

 Discrimination laws are in place to protect employees from any adverse employment actions, and not just wrongful termination.
 Adverse employment actions can be many things, but oftentimes include: